cui-unige/modelisation-verification/README.md

 * Unless **explicitly** stated, the exercises are personal work.
 No collaboration, joint work or sharing of code will be tolerated.
 You can however discuss general approaches with your colleagues.
 * Your source code (and tests) must pass all checks of `swift test` without warnings or errors.
-* Your tests must cover at least 80% of the source code, excluding test files.

 ## Getting started with Swift: